Everyone is talking cryptocurrency, especially Bitcoin. But what exactly is it?

 - If the cryptocurrency is considered to be capital in nature, only 50% of the gain realized from its sale is taxable as a taxable capital gain.

-- If the cryptocurrency is viewed to be inventory of a business, any gain realized on a disposition is fully taxable as business income — regardless of whether or not the transaction was not itself in respect to actual business carried on.
+- If the cryptocurrency is viewed to be an inventory of a business, any gain realized on a disposition is fully taxable as business income — regardless of whether or not the transaction was not itself in respect to actual business carried on.

 The circumstances under which a transaction will be treated as being on account of capital, or on account of income, have not yet been described (do you see a pattern here too?).
-The determination is made on the facts of each particular case; such as the frequency of transactions, period of ownership, knowledge, relationship between the transaction and the taxpayer’s business, time spent and financing.
+The determination is made on the facts of each particular case; such as the frequency of transactions, period of ownership, knowledge, the relationship between the transaction and the taxpayer’s business, time spent and financing.

 Third, while the CRA has not yet provided detailed guidance on GST / HST implications of cryptocurrency transactions, they were kind enough to provide us with some examples: